charliemeyer2000/logging-repository/logs.md

+### charliemeyer2000: 'cso and some more personal finance' @ 09/04/2023, 18:40:16 to second-year
+The following files were modified:
+- cso/notes/lectures.md
+- personal-finance/notes/readings.md

+GPT Summary:
+ > irty/Medicare taxes and income taxes.

+This commit added files related to lectures and readings for the courses Computer Science and Personal Finance.
+It also added images related to computing taxable income.
+The readings included information on different types of taxes, such as sales tax, excise tax, real estate

 ### charliemeyer2000: 'done personal finance  for monday sept 4' @ 09/04/2023, 13:32:35 to second-year
 The following files were modified:
 - personal-finance/notes/lectures.md